 Visiting Sweden during the Covid-19 pandemic

-There is a travel ban on non-essential travel to Sweden from most countries outside the EU until 31 August.
+There is a travel ban on non-essential travel to Sweden from most countries outside the EU until 31 October.

-- Keep your distance from other people and avoid crowded places.
+- keep a distance from other people

-Testing for Covid-19
+Getting tested for Covid-19

 To get a Covid-19 test in Sweden, get in touch with a health-care centre ("vårdcentral").
 You can find the nearest healthcare centre by calling phone number 1177 where a registered nurse will answer questions in Swedish and English.
-There are private caregivers who offer Covid-19 tests at a cost.

 If you become ill or get injured on a visit to Sweden, call 1177 for information about illnesses and about Swedish healthcare in Swedish or English.
 In case of emergency, call 112 for an ambulance.
 In emergencies, the 112 operator can engage an interpreter.